Planting Justice Staff

-Gavin Raders - Executive Director
+Gavin raders - co-founder & Executive director

 She believes the modern colonial food system is in a paradigm of war, and she is dedicated to the ways in which diverse communities may build alliances and practice strategies that collectively resist the violence of the industrial food system and structurally shift the United States towards more ecologically sustainable and socially just methods for growing and sharing our food.